mourner/dead-simple-grid/README.md

 }
 ```

-You only need `width` to set up columns; all columns are 100%-width by default, so we start from a mobile layout and gradually improve layout on different media query breakpoints depending on available screen space by setting widths in simple percentages.
+You only need `width` to set up columns; all columns are 100%-width by default, so we start from a one-column mobile layout and gradually improve it on different media query breakpoints according to available screen space (by setting widths in simple percentages).
 No other styles, classes or complex calculations required.
 As simple as that.

 ### Explanation